getong/flutter_rust_bridge_tutorial/src/building-a-comprehensive-app/building-for-android.md

 }
 ```

-Otherwise, if you've HAD problems with 3rd party library _libsodium_, add at the bottom:
+Otherwise, if you've HAD a problem with the 3rd party library _libsodium_, add at the bottom:

 ```
 [